-In NiceLabel 2019, the Layers panel is a tool that helps you manage your layers and added objects while designing labels or forms.
+In NiceLabel 10, the Layers panel is a tool that helps you manage your layers and added objects while designing labels or forms.

-NOTE: Layers act as transparent surfaces that allow you to place your objects on labels or forms in multiple levels.
+Layers act as transparent surfaces that allow you to place your objects on labels or forms in multiple levels.

-- Working with the Layers panel
+- · Working with the Layers panel

-- Positioning your objects using layers
+- · Positioning your objects using layers

 - For easier designing: layer states

-- Keeping layers organized using the right-click menu
+- · Keeping layers organized using the right-click menu

-3.3.1 Working With The Layers Panel
+2.3.1.
+Working with the Layers panel

 - Adding a layer: Click the green plus button to add a new layer.
 This adds a new layer on top of the default layer.
 The number of layers is not limited. - Setting the layer properties: The Layer Properties window appears automatically when you add a layer.
-Use this window to set the properties of the added layer: - Add Name and Description to make your layers easy to find and edit later when you add more layers. - The Visibility settings allow you to define if objects on layers are visible when you print the label, or after you run the form.
+Use this window to set the properties of the added layer: - Add Name and Description to make your layers easy to find and edit later when you add more layers.

+• The Visibility settings allow you to define if objects on layers are visible when you print the label, or after you run the form.

-NOTE: In comparison with layer states (see section Working with the Layers panel), the visibility settings affect the layout when you print a label, or when you run a form.
+In comparison with layer states (see section Section 2.3.3, "For easier designing: layer states"), the visibility settings affect the layout when you print a label, or when you run a form.